huggingface/transformers/docs/source/model_summary.rst

 still given global attention, but the attention matrix has way less parameters, resulting in a speed-up.
 See the :ref:`local attention section <local-attention>` for more information.

-It is pretrained the same way a RoBERTa otherwise.
+It is pretrained the same way as RoBERTa otherwise.

 **Note:** This model could be very well be used in an autoregressive setting, there is no checkpoint for such a pretraining yet, though.